AdobeDocs/journey-optimizer-learn.en/help/challenges/loyalty-status-welcome-email-challenge.md

 ## The Story

 Luma offers a loyalty program as a way to attract and retain their customers.
-The program offers four different levels: Bronze, silver, gold, and platinum.
-Each loyalty tier receives different levels or rewards, discounts, and other special incentives as a reward for their repeat business.
+The program offers four different tiers: Bronze, silver, gold, and platinum.
+Each loyalty tier receives different rewards, discounts, and other special incentives as a reward for their repeat business.

 To underline the special platinum status.
 Luma wants to send a welcome email to customers, when they reach the platinum tier.